Live migration with fall-forward TECH PREVIEW

 Note

-table-list and exclude-table-list flags are not supported in live migration.
+The arguments table-list and exclude-table-list are not supported in live migration.
+For details about the arguments, refer to the arguments table.

 Importing large datasets

-When importing a very large database, run the import data command in a screen session, so that the import is not terminated when the terminal session stops.
+When importing a very large database, run the import data to target command in a screen session, so that the import is not terminated when the terminal session stops.

-If the yb-voyager import data command terminates before completing the data ingestion, you can re-run it with the same arguments and the command will resume the data import operation.
+If the yb-voyager import data to target command terminates before completing the data ingestion, you can re-run it with the same arguments and the command will resume the data import operation.

-Note that the fall-forward setup is applicable for data migration only (schema migration needs to be done manually).
+Note that the import data to source-replica is applicable for data migration only (schema migration needs to be done manually).

-The fall-forward setup refers to replicating the snapshot data along with the changes exported from the source database to the fall-forward database.
-The command to start the setup is as follows:
+The import data to source-replica refers to replicating the snapshot data along with the changes exported from the source database to the source-replica database.
+The command to start the import with required arguments is as follows:

 --parallel-jobs <COUNT>

-Refer to fall-forward setup for details about the arguments.
+Refer to import data to source-replica for details about the arguments.

-• The snapshot is first imported, following which, the change events are imported to the fall-forward database.
+• The snapshot is first imported, following which, the change events are imported to the source-replica database.

 • Some important metrics such as the number of events, events rate, and so on, are displayed.

-Additionally, when you run the fall-forward setup command, the import data status command also shows progress of importing all changes to the fall-forward database.
-To view overall progress of the data import operation and streaming changes to the fall-forward database, use the following command:
+Additionally, when you run the import data to source-replica command, the get data-migration-report command also shows progress of importing all changes to the source-replica database.
+To view overall progress of the data import operation and streaming changes to the source-replica database, use the following command with required arguments:

-As the migration continuously exports changes on the source database to the EXPORT-DIR, the disk utilization continues to grow indefinitely over time.
-To limit usage of all the disk space, you can use the archive changes command as follows:
+As the migration continuously exports changes on the source database to the EXPORT-DIR, disk use continues to grow.
+To prevent the disk from filling up, you can optionally use the archive changes command with required arguments as follows:

 Note

-Make sure to run the archive changes command only after completing fall-forward setup.
-If you run the command before, you may archive some changes before they have been imported to the fall-forward database.
+Make sure to run the archive changes command only after completing import data to source-replica.
+If you run the command before, you may archive some changes before they have been imported to the source-replica database.

 Cutover is the last phase, where you switch your application over from the source database to the target YugabyteDB database.

-Keep monitoring the metrics displayed on export data and import data processes.
+Keep monitoring the metrics displayed on export data from source and import data to target processes.
 After you notice that the import of events is catching up to the exported events, you are ready to cutover.
-You can use the "Remaining events" metric displayed in the import data process to help you determine the cutover.
+You can use the "Remaining events" metric displayed in the import data to target process to help you determine the cutover.

 Perform the following steps as part of the cutover process: